MiriamMcNamara/the-write-match/README.md

 ## Getting Started

 This application will fully support Chrome browser on iOS mobile.
 All other browsers are considered out of scope.
+Be sure to check out the prerequisites and database.sql files for install instructions and database requirements.

 ### Prerequisites

-Express - a web framework for Node.js;
-Postgresql - an open source relational database
+To properly host this application, NPM, nodemon, brew and Postico should be installed and available.

 ### Installation

+A full list of requirements can be found in the dependencies section of the package.json file, including:

+Express, Postgresql, MaterialUI, Nodemailer, GoogleAPIs, Passport, Axios

 There is a database.sql file to use to set up a database.
-After that once you fork and clone the repository, you should be able to run npm install, then run the server and client to be able to use the app.
+After that, once you fork and clone the repository to your local machine, you should be able to run npm install, then run the server and client to be able to use the app locally.

 ## Usage

 When the user lands on the homepage, they will be able to log into the app if they have already created a username and password, which will direct them to their profile page.
 If they have never logged in before, they can click on "Register," which will route them to the registration page.

 Once they have created their username and password, they will be directed to the Create Profile page, where they will enter information into several inputs before submitting.
 Once they have submitted, they will be routed to the View Profile page.
-From there, the user can go to either the New Matches or Current Matches pages.
+From there, the user can go to either the New Matches or Current Matches pages, or click "Edit Profile" to return to the profile inputs and update as needed.

 On New Matches, they will be presented with other writers whose profiles have been matched with theirs based on their profile.
 They can select writers to match with on this page.
 On the Current Matches page, they can view their current matches.
 They will be displayed as either "Awaiting Confirmation," which means that the other user has not yet also selected the user as a match, or as "Confirmed Match!" which means that they other user has also selected them.
-If they have both selected each other, they will have the option to view their contact information.
+If they have both selected each other, they will have the option to contact the other writer.
+When the use clicks "Contact this Writer!" a modal will pop up.
+In this modal, the user can type a message to the other writer that will be sent to their email, while keeping their contact information secure.
+The writers will have the option to share additional contact information through The Write Match and take their conversation outside of the app, or they can continue to contact each other through the app as long as desired.

 Next steps include:
--- An Edit Profile option so that writers can edit their inputs to view different matches -- A Direct Messaging feature within the app
+-- A Direct Messaging feature within the app
 -- Increasing the sophistication of the matching algorithm